robustUTEP/arch1-project2/demos/8-switch/README.md

 _Time and button interaction:_
 Integrate the timer mechanisms from the blink demo and have the button affect the blink sequence.

+_Add button memory:_
+Have the button toggle: Pressing once changes behavior that sticks when the button is released.
+Next press changes behavior back.
+Hint: add another state variable.

 ## Some Advice
 When creating your own variants to the demo programs, it's probably a good idea to keep a copy of the original program (or really understand how _git checkout_ works).